sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 \end{align}
 \end{spreadlines}
 $$
-Once the above two points have been proven, Equation \ref{eq:loadings} will be a simple corollary.
+Once the above two points have been proven, Equation \ref{eq:loadings_eq} will be a simple corollary.

 First, Equation \ref{eq:loadings-p1} is proven below by using the equation for the correlation (or loadings; $l$) between one wine's ratings, $\mathbf{x}$, and their corresponding scores on one principal axis, $\mathbf{p}$, is obtained by